fagnerlima/ng-mask/README.md

 export class AppModule { }
 ```

-3. Insert the directives in form's components with ngControl (ex. ngModel or formControlName):
+3. Insert the directives in form's inputs with ngControl (ex. ngModel or formControlName):

 ```typescript
 import { Component } from '@angular/core';